ariespirgel/ariespirgel/content/authors/admin/_index.md

 <br />
 <br />

-I work with organizations to help get the most out their data.
+I work with organizations to help them get the most out their data.
 Whether its cleaning messy data, creating compelling visualizations, automating the creation of reports, or something else, I can help improve the quality and efficiency of your work.
 Please [click here](/approach) to learn more.